 The studies showed that antimicrobial mouth rinse is “at least as good as flossing in improving gingival health and plaque reduction, especially in hard to reach areas of the mouth.”
 “The findings, however, do not mean that flossing should be replaced with rinsing,” said Sebastian Ciancio, DDS, distinguished service professor, and chair, Department of Periodontics and Endodontics, University at Buffalo School of Medicine & Dentistry.

-Antiseptic mouth rinses may kill bacteria in the mouth and prevent gingivitis, but the effect of this is short term, that is why mouthwash cannot replace brushing or flossing.
+Antiseptic mouth rinses may kill bacteria in the mouth and prevent gingivitis, but the effect of this is short term.
+Flossing removes food from your teeth that rinsing won’t be able to do and makes your gums stronger.
+In fact, flossing is crucial for gum health, making it easy to see why mouthwash cannot replace brushing or flossing.

 If you want your mouth rinse to be effective, you have to include in a daily healthcare routine that involves brushing twice a day and flossing regularly.
 Before using mouthwash, it is also important to visit your dentist and ask for advice on the type of mouthwash recommended for optimal oral health.